President's Emerging Scholars

 As a community, PES students are also diverse: Many are the first in their family to attend college, are indigenous students, older students, rural students, student parents, students with disabilities, and multilingual students for whom English is not their first language.
 PES offers students support and resources at the University-wide and college-specific levels to help them successfully navigate the University.

-In CFANS, PES students are also required to take a first-year hybrid course to aid in their high school to college transition and learn more about the history of the program.
-There are multiple events put on at the University-wide and collegiate level for PES students to cultivate community and leave a lasting impact on campus.
+In CFANS, there are multiple events put on specifically for PES students withing CFANS to cultivate community and leave a lasting impact on campus.

 Current Students